sakshiarora04/SVG-Logo-Maker/README.md

 User can enter hexadecimal or color keyword value in shape or text color question.
 If user put some invalid color keyword or hexadecimal number less than 6 digits then it will display message on screen as 'Please enter valid color' and will allow the user to edit it without running index.js again.

-After answering all questions, it will generate logo and display 'Generated logo.svg' on screen.
+After answering all questions, it will generate logo.svg in output folder and display 'Generated logo.svg' on screen.

 Link to walkthrough video in google drive: